dennisreimann/gulp-mvb/README.md

       content(type="html")= article.content
 ```

-Jade can be used to compile XML as shown above too, but it will always give the resulting file the .html extension, so you will need to rename the feed with [gulp-rename](https://www.npmjs.com/package/gulp-rename).
+Jade can be used to compile XML as shown above too, but it will always give the resulting file the .html extension.
+So you will need to rename the feed with [gulp-rename](https://www.npmjs.com/package/gulp-rename).

 You can also use the `mvb.articles` list to embed a list of your blogposts in your sites pages: